 While some think that money makes the world go round, the argument that photosynthesis and cellular respiration make the world go round has more scientific merit.
 One or both of these processes are carried out by all cellular organisms.
-They’re crucial because they help cells get the energy they need to survive, and even keeps Earth’s atmospheric composition in check.
+They’re crucial because they help cells get the energy they need to survive, and even keep Earth’s atmospheric composition in check.

 However, one or both of these processes – especially cellular respiration – are also extremely confusing from a VCE student’s standpoint.
 What exactly goes in and out of each step, and what’s the easiest way to understand this?
 Why is the Krebs cycle said to be aerobic?
 What factors affect the efficiency of cellular respiration?
 In this article, Jen Huang, one of our amazing SuperTutors, sheds some light on this challenging topic, and gives you some of the tools SuperClasses students have mastered to understand it.

 Glucose is the major product of photosynthesis, and in fact it’s the very chemical that’s ‘burnt’ in cellular respiration to produce energy for the cell.
 So it’s a pretty important molecule.
-Cells that can photosynthesis (e.g. plant cells) can get their dose of glucose simply by doing the reaction above, but if organisms can’t photosynthesis (e.g. us), they have to obtain glucose in the food they eat.
+Cells that can photosynthesise (e.g. plant cells) can get their dose of glucose simply by doing the reaction above, but if organisms can’t photosynthesise (e.g. us), they have to obtain glucose in the food they eat.

 For cells to actually access and use the energy stored in the bonds of glucose, it must be converted to ATP.
 The process of this conversion is called cellular respiration.